jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

 "Roger, Silver Bat.
 Notifying ground."
 As I make the turn, even slowing down, I can feel the change in direction.
 I have to wonder how this thing turns so smoothly.
 At this speed, I'd expect to not so much "feel" anything as find myself thrown violently to the side fast enough to break most of my bones and pulp most of my internal organs.

 The computer shows a landing platform ahead, inside a ring of some sort---of course, it's going to be a volcano.
-Hopefully dormant, but even active would probably be safer than flying this monster.
+I hope that it's dormant, but even active would probably be safer than flying this monster.
 I activate the detection counter-measures and cut my speed.
 As the island comes into view, yep, it's a volcano, and I flip on the automatic landing sequence, the metal wings starting to flap on a mostly vertical descent.

 After touching down, I roll out of the bat while a middle-aged local mounts the platform and approaches.